Credit 101: The Ultimate Guide to Credit in 2024

 Non-Installment/Service Credit

 This type of credit includes your utility bills and store cards (that can only be used at designated locations).
 Payment of service credit is calculated at the end of the month.
 Store cards usually utilize installment credit.
-Failure to pay these bills on time can result in repossession of the product, usually commanding a high APR (Annual Percentage Rate) and lowering your credit score.
+Failure to pay these bills on time can result in repossession of the product, usually command a high APR (Annual Percentage Rate), and lower your credit score.

 Say NO to Store Cards: A Slippery Slope